12 Top-Rated Tourist Attractions in Guatemala

 Accommodation: Where to Stay in Guatemala City

-For anyone spending time in Guatemala City one of the most interesting places to enjoy a few hours at is the Museo Popol Vuh.
+If you have some time in Guatemala City e one of the most interesting places to enjoy a few hours at is the Museo Popol Vuh.
 This is one of the leading museums in the world of Mayan art, housing a valuable and comprehensive collection of both Mayan and colonial art.
 On display are a large collection of masks, pottery, gems, tools, and sculptures.

 Address: 6 Calle Final zona 10, Universidad Francisco Marroquín